[ Open All

 21. How available is petrol and diesel?

 Again this is dependent on the route your Crew chooses.
-There should not be any problem finding petrol stations on the way around, but the quality and price and availability of fuel will vary from place to place.
+There should not be any problem finding fuel stations on the way around, but the quality and price and availability will vary from place to place.
 All the more reason for you to carry at least two jerry cans, ensuring that you’ll have enough juice to get to a reliable source of fuel.
+We recommend filling up just before crossing into Zambia, where fuel is quite pricey...
+Malawi is also very expensive.
+Many African adventurers go the extra mile and fit a second fuel tank, but that’s not necessary if your vehicle is economical.
+For the V8s... maybe 4 tanks!

 22. Are there any medical facilities, what can i expect to find along the route?